Skip to main content

 Bot already running

-The bot writes its PID to ~/.ollim-bot/state/bot.pid on startup and checks /proc/<pid>/cmdline for the string ollim-bot.
-If a match is found:
+The bot writes its PID to ~/.ollim-bot/state/bot.pid on startup and checks whether that process is still alive:

 ollim-bot is already running (pid 12345)